icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 ![Gist](http://i.imgur.com/VkKI1LC.png?1)

-Add `.pibb` to the end of any Gist URL (https://github.com/tiimgreen/github-cheat-sheet/blob/master/[like this](https://gist.github.com/tiimgreen/10545817.pibb)) in order to get the *HTML-only* version suitable for embedding in any other site.
+Add `.pibb` to the end of any Gist URL ([like this](https://gist.github.com/tiimgreen/10545817.pibb)) in order to get the *HTML-only* version suitable for embedding in any other site.

 Gists can be treated as a repository so they can be cloned like any other: